Our Satisfaction Guarantee

 In 1994, FMP's West Coast distribution center opened in Las Vegas, Nevada.

-The year also saw the the introduction of the FMP 4-in-1 Digital Timer.
-It didn't take long for the 4-in-1 timer to become a staple item in the industry and FMP's number one selling product.
+The year also saw the introduction of the industry's first portable, multi-countdown timer: the FMP 4-In-1 Digital Timer.
+It didn't take long for this timer to become a staple in the industry and FMP's number one selling item.
+Due to the timer's distinctive shape and oversized display, it can often be seen on the Food Network, and was a prominent fixture on Top Chef Season 1, Man v.
+Food, and Breaking Bad.

 In 1998, FMP launched FMPOnline.com, the industry's first kitchen parts website.
 The website gave customers a new way to interact with FMP.